vividfog/nordpool-predict-fi/README.md

    ...
    My_function_debug_output:
    ...
-   [288 rows x 12 columns] # do we have +1 in the columns and 288 rows after df update by your function?
+   [288 rows x 12 columns]
    ```

+   If you added a new column too, we'd have 13 columns instead of 12.

    If all goes well, you're ready to test.

 ## 4. Test your new model and function in apps